Code-Institute-Submissions/milestone-1-THE-A-TEAM/README.md

 ## Business goals

-Their primary target audience are their potential customers who would want to hire them to help them solve a problem, these potential clients would need to see information to help them make an informed decision to hire the team.
-Teams info, previous mission news, etc
+Their primary target audience are potential customers who would want to hire them to help them solve a problem.
+These potential clients would need to see information to help them make an informed decision to hire the team, such as team stats, previous mission news, etc
 If time permits the A-Team would also like a small fan section to showcase what their loyal band of public followers & fans are up to.